Goldman Sachs' graduate interview questions about the firm

 How to prepare

 Obviously start by Googling ‘Goldman Sachs culture’.
 There’s been a lot written about this topic, including case studies for academic business courses.
 What do you learn, and how could your conclusions have relevance to the company’s people and its clients?
 Don’t forget the firm also has a presence on social media, including LinkedIn, Twitter and YouTube.
+The ‘Investor relations’ and ‘Media relations’ section of its website are also a mine of information about how it operates and sees itself in the market.

 A very large part of understanding Goldman Sachs is having a grasp of its business.
 It’s no surprise that it seeks graduates who have commercial awareness.
 This means having a very good knowledge of its global markets, its competitors, and how its industry could be affected by wider financial, political and global events.